cloudflare/Stout/README.md

  The local directory where the files to be uploaded lives.
 It's common to make this your "./build" directory or the like.

 ##### `files` ("*")
-  Comma-seperated glob patterns of the files to be deployed (within the `--root`).
+  Comma-separated glob patterns of the files to be deployed (within the `--root`).
 HTML files will be parsed, and the CSS/JS they point to will be included (versioned) automatically.
 If you also include those files in your glob pattern they will be uploaded twice, once with a versioning hash in the URL, again without.

   Be sure to include any additional files you would like deployed like images, videos, font files, etc.